DanialArab/Geospatial_Data_Science/README.md

 In total there are 111 highly accessible drinking fountains out of the 278 total fountins along the green pathways in Vancouver.

-The screenshot of the interactive map of the highly accessible drinking fountains in Vancouver is depicted in Fig. 3:
+The screenshot of the interactive map and heatmap of the highly accessible drinking fountains in Vancouver are depicted in Fig. 3 and 4, respectively:

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/interactive_map_screenshot_2.png)
 Fig. 3: Screenshot of the highly accessible drinking fountains along the green pathways in Vancouver, BC